 In terms of processes, the material is run more gently in comparison to the bubble hash process.
 This is because only trichome heads are desired in this method.
 In traditional bubble hash extraction, both the stalks and heads are agitated from the plant and collected, but with full-melt, only trichome heads are extracted, rather than a mix of heads and stalks.
 Trichome heads, or the bulbous tips connected to the stalks, contain and produce more terpenes, resulting in a superior flavor profile.
 It is critical that the washing process is very gentle, as more trichome stalks in the process will produce a less-refined final product.

-Even better is the ease at which any user (whether novice or veteran) can make this particular form of concentrate.
-It can be done with an industrial rosin press, t-shirt press or even a hair straightener (and a lot of pressure), which allows more people to inexpensively experiment with making concentrates.
-Because solvents are not introduced in the process, the chemical structure of terpenes and cannabinoids within the flower are unaltered, which is why rosin is often considered one of the purest and most flavorful forms of concentrate.
+Rosin allows more people to experiment with making concentrates.
+And because solvents are not introduced in the process, the chemical structure of terpenes and cannabinoids within the flower are unaltered, which is why rosin is often considered one of the purest and most flavorful forms of concentrate.